ampproject/amphtml/ads/integration-guide.md

 *Examples : DFP, A9*

 As an adserver, publishers you support include a javascript library provided by you and place various ‘ad snippets’ that rely on the javascript library to fetch ads and render them on the publisher’s website.
-Since AMP doesn’t allow publishers to execute arbitrary javascript (like the library above), you will need to contribute to the AMP open source code to allow the amp-ad built-in tag to request ads from your ad server.
+Since AMP doesn’t allow publishers to execute arbitrary JavaScript (like the library above), you will need to contribute to the AMP open source code to allow the amp-ad built-in tag to request ads from your ad server.

 For example : Amazon A9 server can be invoked using following syntax :